 SPS 192.65 Mouthpiece.
 All contestants shall wear a mouthpiece during competition.
 The round may not begin without the mouthpiece.
 If the mouthpiece is dislodged during competition, the referee shall call time and have the mouthpiece replaced at the first opportune moment, without interfering with the immediate action.
-The referee may deduct points or disqualify a contestant if it is judged the mouthpiece is being purposely spit out.
+The referee may deduct points or disqualify a contestant if the mouthpiece is repeatedly dislodged or it is judged the mouthpiece is being purposely spit out.

 SPS 192.66 Headgear.
-(1) Professional contestants, other than those participating in a sparring bout, may not wear head gear.
-Professional contestants participating in a sparring bout shall wear competition headgear weighing between 10 and 12 ounces that has been approved by USA Boxing or the commissioner or department representative.
+(1) Professional contestants, other than those participating in a sparring an exhibition bout, may not wear head gear.
+Professional contestants participating in a sparring an exhibition bout shall wear competition headgear weighing between 10 and 12 ounces that has been approved by USA Boxing or the commissioner or department representative.

 Headgear may include cheek protectors.
 Karate foam dipped style headgear, headgear with a jaw bar or face guard, and heavily padded training or sparring headgear are prohibited.